jayaananthdevops/jayaananthdevops.github.io/_posts/2024-03-10-aws_xml_athena.md

 ## Prerequisites
 Before you begin this tutorial, complete the following prerequisites:
-1. Download the sample files from [ kaggle site ] (https://www.kaggle.com/datasets/amritanshusharma23/demo-xml)
+1. Download the sample files from [ kaggle site ](https://www.kaggle.com/datasets/amritanshusharma23/demo-xml)
-2. Create S3 Bucket and place the sample files
+2. Establish an S3 Bucket and upload the sample files to it.
-3. Create all the necessary IAM roles and policies.
+3. Set up all the essential IAM roles and policies.
-4. Create a AWS Database using Glue
+4. Generate an AWS Database utilizing Glue.

-Steps to processs the XML file
+**Steps to processs the XML file**

 (i) Before creating a crawler we need to create an xml classifier where we define the rowtag

   ![img-description](/assets/glue_xml_athena/classifier_xml.png)
 _AWS Classifier_

-(ii) Create an AWS Glue crawler to extract XML metadata and run the crawler which will  create a table in the AWS Glue Data Catalog
+(ii) Generate an AWS Glue crawler to extract metadata from XML files, then execute the crawler to generate a table in the AWS Glue Data Catalog.

   ![img-description](/assets/glue_xml_athena/crawler_s3_classifier.png)
 _AWS Glue Catalog_